Bathytoma: Fossil records

-This genus is known in the fossil records from the Paleocene to the Quaternary (age range: from 55.8 to 0.781 million years ago).
+This genus is known in the fossil records from the Paleocene to the Quaternary (age range: 55.8 to 0.781 million years ago).
 Fossils are found in the marine strata throughout the world.

 Distribution

 This marine species occurs in the Eastern Indian Ocean (Madagascar, Mozambique, South Africa); off Indonesia, New Caledonia, Panglao Island, Sulu Sea, Vanuatu, Wallis and Futuna, Bohol, Kerala, New Zealand, Philippines, Sea of Japan; off Australia (New South Wales, Queensland, Victoria, Western Australia).
 They are all known from deep waters from 100 m to about 1500 m, but usually at 200–700 m.